Marc Kreydenweiss - Riesling Clos Rebberg 2020

 Wine rated (2024 guide) 97/100

-This Riesling is aged for two years in oak barrels.
-Its bouquet is deeply complex and precise, revealing inviting and subtle notes of pastries, flint, and yellow fruits.
+This Riesling was aged for two years in large oak casks.
+The bouquet offers great depth and precision.
+It reveals inviting and subtle notes of pastries, flint, and yellow fruits.
 The wine is precise, delicate, and elegant.
-The salty attack gives way to a Riesling that is broad, yet incisive, prominent, and sharp.
-This creates a link between roundness and liveliness, between tension and fruit, while a subtle austerity consolidates the expression and persistence of the finish.
-A very great wine with incredible energy on the palate.
-It is ready to defy the coming decades and delight many palates!
-2026-2050
+The salty attack gives way to a Riesling that is full-bodied yet incisive, pronounced, and sharp.
+This creates a balance between roundness and liveliness, between tension and fruit, while a subtle austerity reinforces the expression and persistence of the finish.
+A truly great wine with incredible energy on the finish.
+It is ready to stand the test of time and delight many palates!
+2026–2050